Alpi157/azure-security-lab/policies/conditional-access.md

 **Unified Risk Engine** → Uses sign‑in risk, device health & location signals
 **Granular Controls** → Enforce MFA, block, or limit sessions dynamically

-Because the free tier doesn’t apply CA rules, we treat this as an **architecture & policy design exercise**—a standard expectation in student portfolios.
+Because the free tier doesn’t apply CA rules, we treat this as an architecture & policy design exercise, a standard expectation in portfolios.

 ---